Masters in Applied Psychological Science (Co-op)

 Work Term

 During each work term the student works for a participating employer and earns a competitive salary as if he or she were a regular employee.
-The Co-op co-ordinator organizes the competition for work term employment.
-(Students may also obtain their own work term jobs outside the competition but this must be approved.)
-The Co-op co-ordinator keeps a list of interested employers, available to all students in the program.
+The Co-op Co-ordinator organizes the competition for work term employment and oversees the application process.
+(Students may also obtain their own work term jobs outside the competition but the position must be approved by the Co-op Co-ordinator and the Program Chair.).
 Employers conduct interviews and select candidates.
 Placements are not guaranteed, but every effort is made to ensure that appropriate employment is made available.
-In recent years, the placement rate for students has been in excess of 95%.
+In recent years, all students have obtained suitable placements.

 Evaluating the Arts, Department of Education and Early Childhood Development, Government of NL.